trallnag/prometheus-adaptive-cards/DEVELOPMENT.md

 3. Read subset of configs from args and merge them into settings box.
 4. Hand over settings box to Pydantic for validation and creating settings.

+What is not mentioned in [CONFIGURATION.md](./CONFIGURATION.md) is that PromAC also checks `prometheus_adaptive_cards/config` for a config file.
+This location can be used for "default" development settings.
+Simply uncomment

 ### How to add config knob?

 1. Add the config knob to an appropriate location in [CONFIGURATION.md](./CONFIGURATION.md).